krausest/js-framework-benchmark/README.md

 This is a simple benchmark for several javascript frameworks.
 The benchmarks creates a large table with randomized entries and measures the time for various operations.

 This work is derived from a benchmark that Richard Ayotte published on https://gist.github.com/RichAyotte/a7b8780341d5e75beca7 and adds more framework and more operations.
 Thanks for the great work.

+Thanks to Baptiste Augrain for making the benchmarks more sophisticated and adding frameworks.

 ## Prerequsites

-Have *node.js* installed.
+Have *node.js (>=6.0)* installed .
 If you want to do yourself a favour use nvm for that.
-The benchmark has been tested with node 5.1+.
+The benchmark has been tested with node 6.0.
 You will also need *mvn* for *selenium*.

 ## Building